M-Razavi/CGI-WebUI-Base/README.md

 # CGI-WebUI-Base

+      Created on: 	Jun 23, 2013
+      Edit Date : 	Jun 23, 2013

-This is a Web UI based on CGI which is small and efficient for embedded Linux.
+This is a CGI Web UI which is small and efficient for embedded Linux.